populationgenetics/exercises/HWexercise/HW.md

 2)  How many carriers (healthy heterozygotes) are born each year?

-3)  What is the fraction of affected children where both parents don’t have the disease? (skip until you have solved exercise 2 and 3 and then return to it if you have more time by then).
+3)  What is the fraction of affected children where both parents don’t have the disease? (*NB.* skip until you have solved exercise 2 and 3 and then return to it if you have more time by then).

 Hint for question 3:
 One way to solve it is to step by step do as follows